theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/general-settings.md

 #### Options
 **Cache results** (1)

+{% if page.product == "xtract-universal" %}

 {:.box-note}
 **Note:** The *Cache results* option is only available in [pull destinations](../destinations#pull-and-push-destinations) (e.g., PBI, Qlik etc.).

 Pull destinations often pull the data from SAP for several times.
 To decrease the SAP server load, you can select the **Cache results** option, this way the pull destination pulls the data from cache and not from the SAP.
+{% endif %}

+{% if page.product == "board-connector" %}
+Data is often pulled from SAP multiple times.
+To reduce the load on the SAP server, you can select the **Cache results** option, so that the data is pulled from the cache and not from the SAP.
+{% endif %}

 This increases the performance and limits the impact on the SAP system.
 If this behavior is not desired (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.

 **Enable column level encryption** (2)<br>